Q. What can I do if my roommate/s and I are having a problem?

 Q. As the parent or family member of a Xavier student, how can I get involved?

-A. To get involved you can join the Parent/Family Advisory Board (P/FAB).
-More information coming soon.
+A. To get involved you can join the Parent/Family Advisory Board (PFAB).
+You can get more information on PFAB's website.